 JuzaPhoto uses technical cookies and third-part cookies to provide the service and to make possible login, choice of background color and other settings (click here for more info).

-The Sigma 105mm f/1.4 DG HSM Art is a tele lens for FF and APS-C, manufactured from 2018.
+The Sigma 105mm f/1.4 DG HSM Art is a tele lens for FF and APS-C, manufactured from 2018 to 2025 (discontinued).
 The focus is done by Ultrasonic AF Motor (Ring-USM), it does not have image stabilization.
-The average price, when it has been added to the JuzaPhoto database, is 1318 €;
+The average price was 1468 €;

 MOUNT